DhouiouiCharfeddine/DhouiouiCharfeddine/README.md

 ### **FIFA World Cup 2022 Website**
 **Description**: Built a static website to showcase teams and players participating in the 2022 FIFA World Cup.
 **Technologies**: HTML/CSS, JavaScript.

+### **Job Portal Website (Employee-Employer Connection)**
+**Description**: Developed a website where employees (job seekers) can connect with employers.
+The website allows users to apply for jobs, post job openings, and see job listings that match their resumes based on job description and skills.
+**Technologies**: HTML, CSS, JavaScript, PostgreSQL, PHP.

 ---